openfun/kubic/README.md

 *Put yourself in the folder corresponding to the provider you want*

-Now we've got our s3 bucket, fill the `backend.conf.template` with the information you previously obtained.
+Now we've got our s3 bucket, copy the `backend.conf.template` in a `backend.conf` file and fill it with the information you previously obtained.
 You may choose a name for your state file (using the `key` field).
 They are needed for Terraform to know in what state your cluster is or will be or has been.

 Next :